Raise Awareness Program (RAP)

 When you leave on a Monday morning, after your time on the RAP, we ask that you have left by 10am so that the house can continue with its working day.

-(If you are starting a week of RAP immediately following one of our workshops or events which ends on a Sunday, you will need to pay for an overnight stay before the start of your week.
-This costs £22 including dinner and breakfast).
+(If you are starting a week of RAP immediately following one of our workshops or events which ends on a Sunday, you will need to pay for a period of “R & R” before the start of your week.
+This costs £35 in a dormitory including all meals).

 Please be aware that although the RAP is a (minimum) 4-week program, we reserve the right to terminate your program at any point if we feel it is not suitable for you or we feel you are unstable.
 We also encourage you to see your first week as an induction week, to feel if this program is suitable for you.